anubav/lproof/README.md

 :::
 ```

-Note that math-mode must still be explcitly enforced in the indices and justifications for each
+Math-mode must still be explicitly enforced in the line numbers and justifications for each
 line of the proof.

+## Customization

-#### CSS Styling of lproofs
+### CSS Styling of lproofs